 The only tires allowed are HPI tire part #4793 front and #4797 rear, using stock tire inserts provided with tire and any HPI Vintage wheels designed to fit these tires.
 All other tires and/or part numbers are illegal.
 Wheels and tires designated for the front must be used as front tires/wheels, rear wheels/tires must used as rears.
 Five or eight spoke wheels available in various colors.
 0mm offset front wheels and 6mm offset rear wheels are intended for 26mm width fronts and 31mm width rear tires.
 8-spoke Vintage wheels from #3805 through #3814, 5-spoke Vintage wheels from #3815 through #3822 and Vintage stock car wheels from #3854 through #3860, Vintage Wheel CC Type #33472 and #33473, Vintage Wheel DTP Type #33474 and #33475 are all legal wheels.

 Grinding of tire tread is NOT permitted.
 Sanding of mold seam to remove seam is allowed.
 HPI Vintage Slicks and HPI Vintage Performance Tires are not allowed.
 Tire traction compounds are at the discretion of the track.
 No other altering, changing or softening of the tire is allowed.
 Tires may not be belted or changed to prevent “ballooning”.
 All decisions of the race promoter or track owner are final.
 No “double stuffing” of foam inserts allowed—only single stock vintage tire inserts are allowed.
+Update: It appears that HPI has quit producing their VTA tires so Protoform has stepped up and created a Vintage Trans Am tire of their own!

 Four Wheel Drive touring car chassis only.
 Any era or brand 4wd chassis is allowed.